-4.2.1 Setting up the TFTP and NFS root
+4.2.1 Setting Up TFTP and NFS Root

 After you set up the TFTP/NFS server, put the kernel image into the TFTP server root directory and the Android file system files into the NFS server root directory.

 For kernel image, use uImage instead of zImage.